CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.1 General Client.txt

 ### 1.2 Objective

-The goal of this module is to protect information that is created, read, edited, stored or sent to clients, regardless of the operating system they run on.
+The goal of this module is to protect information that is created, read, processed, stored or sent to clients, regardless of the operating system they run on.

 ### 1.3 Delimitation